-Our clients tell us that the Top Risk Identification Workshop is one of the quickest value services RiskLens offers.
-It is a two or three day onsite workshop focussed on identification of your top risks followed by a FAIR™ based quantification, powered by the RiskLens platform, to quickly triage your risk scenarios.
+Our clients tell us that the Top Risk Workshop is one of the quickest-value services RiskLens offers.
+It is a two- or three-day onsite workshop focussed on identification of your top risks followed by a FAIR™-based risk quantification, powered by the RiskLens platform, to quickly rank your risk scenarios for probable loss exposure.
 It’s a fast-paced, efficient way to launch a cyber risk quantification program for your organization.

 Here are some of the main takeaways

 1. What are my Top 20, 30, 40 risks to analyze?

 During the first day of the workshop, we sit in the room with the main stakeholders and listen to what their top concerns are for the organization.
 Typically, they are IT-related and we begin to develop risk scenarios that can be analyzed around these concerns.
 Often, these are broad worries like “the cloud” that need to be turned into a true FAIR scenario by defining the threat, the asset and the effect.
 We call this normalization.

 Normalized: Analyze the risk associated with an External Malicious actor breaching PII data within our cloud service Vendor.

 We do this for about 20 - 40 scenarios until we have a list that represents those most probable scenarios, to then run through the rapid analysis function in the RiskLens Platform.

 This capability of the RiskLens platform allows risk analysts to:

 - Ingest data from the organization on frequency and magnitude of cyber events, enhanced by industry-specific data curated by RiskLens and made available on the RiskLens platform through handy Data Helpers and Loss Tables

 - Run a quantitative risk analysis of a list of scenarios in 15 minutes to determine the probable financial loss exposure each one poses